simon-baumgaertel/win11-setup/README.md

 **🛠️ Customization**
 * sets taskbar settings
-    * Start menu alignment to left
+    * Start Menu alignment to left
     * removes Task View from the Taskbar
     * removes Widgets from the Taskbar
     * removes Chat from the Taskbar
-    * removes search from the Taskbar
+    * removes Search from the Taskbar
 * sets explorer settings
     * show hidden files
     * show file extensions